Exploring ultracold collisions in $^6$Li-$^{53}$Cr Fermi mixtures: Feshbach resonances and scattering properties of a novel alkali-transition metal system: Form of the isotropic and anisotropic potentials

 where $\alpha$ is the fine structure constant.
 We fix range parameters $B=0.83~ a_0^{-1}$ and $R_S=10~ a_0$ of the same order as for alkali dimers \cite{Mies1996,Kotochigova2000}.
-For the purposes of the present work, we do not expect the precise value to be of critical importance.
-The overall amplitude is adjusted to give the best theory-experiment agreement, with best-fit value $C=1.41\times 10^{-4}$ a.u.
-Note the SSO contribution is of opposite sign as compared to the magnetic spin interaction.
+For the purposes of the present work, we do not expect their precise values to be of critical importance.
+Eq.~(\ref{SSO}) can also describe a varying direct spin-spin coupling constant due to electron screening.
+The overall amplitude is adjusted to give the best theory-experiment agreement, with best-fit value $C=1.41\times 10^{-4}$ a.u..
+Note that the SSO contribution is of opposite sign as compared to the magnetic spin interaction.
 The SSO is mostly important to model the low-field $p$-wave multiplet splittings, where it provides about 15\% of the total correction to the binding energy due to anisotropic interactions.
-Given the small value of the relative magnetic moments, this can translate into a large magnetic field shift.
+Given the small value of the relative magnetic moments, this can translate into a large magnetic-field shift.